 Palliative care and advance care planning considerations for Aboriginal and Torres Strait Islander Australians

 There is limited research and data on palliative care services for Aboriginal and Torres Strait Islander Australians.
 Palliative care services are more accessible in urban than rural areas.
 For Aboriginal and Torres Strait Islander people in rural and remote areas, practical barriers and issues exist in the provision of appropriate palliative services, including:

 - appropriate settings

 Mainstream palliative care services are largely culturally disconnected from Aboriginal and Torres Strait Islander communities, further adding to access barriers, isolation and limiting social participation.
+The Department of Health has released an exploratory analysis of barriers to palliative care and advance care planning report on people from Aboriginal and Torres Strait Islander backgrounds, which contains approaches for improving access and quality of care for this group.
 It is important that providers foster respectful, honest, trusting and productive relationships with Aboriginal and Torres Strait Islander clients and residents.
 These websites provide links to resources on conversation starters and digital discussion starters for additional support when working with Aboriginal and Torres Strait Islander people.